GeoMOER/moer-base-r/docs/units/_unit01/unit01-04_first_steps.md

 ## Creating scalar objects and simple arithmetic operations

-The basic arithmetic operations are addition, subtraction, multiplication and division, furthmore square roots, exponentiation and some other.
+The basic arithmetic operations are addition, subtraction, multiplication and division.
+Further, more complex operations include square roots, exponentiation and some other.
+To  control the order of operations, use parentheses "()".
+Note, that square brackets "[]" cannot be used, because they are reserved for subsetting or indexing data structures like vectors, lists, data frames, and matrices, as you will see in Unit 04.

-Examples of arithmetic operations in R. This is using R like a calculator.
+Examples of mathematic operations in R. This is using R like a calculator.

 | Operator  | Description                          | Example   |